What Makes Change So Hard?

 - Creating an accountability team – family, friends, or a coach that will support you and hold you accountable through your change process.

 - Re-evaluating along the way.
 What patterns do you see creeping in?
 What adjustments do you need to make to your plan?
 These are not failure moments, but learning moments.

-4. Prepare for the EMOTIONS of change
+5. Prepare for the EMOTIONS of Change

-Surprising emotions bubble up when you are in the process of change.
+Surprising emotions bubble up in the midst of making changes.
 Don’t be surprised by feelings of loss, fear, anxiety, uncertainty, and more.
-That’s why it is important to give yourself permission to feel and to take the time to be curious about what your emotions are revealing.
-Journaling, talking with a friend, or working with a coach can be incredibly useful in the discovery process!
+Give yourself permission to feel and to take the time to be curious about what your emotions are revealing.
+Making changes is an opportunity for you to gain valuable insights about yourself.

-5. Create an ENVIRONMENT for change
+6. Create an ENVIRONMENT for change

 For example, if you are trying to eat healthier – hang out with health nuts and stock up on healthy foods.
 Then limit your time with the junk food junkies in your life and toss the junk food.

 Trying to increase your productivity?
 Add what inspires you to your work space as well as tools like timers to keep you working within set time blocks, a proper filing system, or even a scented candle if that helps you focus.
 Eliminate clutter; turn off social media, emails, and anything that is a distraction.